Open Access Fund

 The purpose of the U.Va.
 Library Open Access Fund is to support U.Va. faculty, researchers, staff, and students who wish to maximize their research impact by publishing in peer-reviewed open access journals.
 By choosing to publish in OA journals, authors make their articles free to all readers immediately upon publication.
 The fund can be used to underwrite all or part of the article processing fee (APF) that is charged by the open access publisher and will be paid directly to the publisher.

-Eligible individuals may receive up to $2000 per article, and $3000 total per year.
-Funds will be allocated on a first-come, first-served basis.
+Eligible individuals may receive up to $2000 per article, and $3000 total per academic year.
+Funds will be allocated on a first-come, first-served basis, with preference for applicants who have not received funding in the past.
 Eligible authors include all faculty, researchers, staff and students served by the U.Va.
 Library system (this excludes those served by the Health Sciences, Law and Business libraries).
+For papers with multiple University of Virginia co-authors, the program would still subsidize the same total amount of up to $2000 per article, prorated among each of the authors for the purposes of calculating amounts towards the year limit for individuals (e.g. 1 article at $2,000 with 4 UVa authors is counted as $500 toward each authors’ yearly limit).

 - The journal must be peer-reviewed and listed in the Directory of Open Access Journals.